rlg2161/Backgammon/README.md

 Current Issues:
+Need to fix move evaluating algorithm
+Possible bug in computer not taking final dice move if it will cause it to move off the board and the previous move was the first to move all pieces into the final quadrant

+Completed Issues:
-Need to fix move generator that calculates all possible moves for the computer Need to fix move generator/compGenMoves() to avoid infinite loop on doubles Have to make sure that the "best" move always uses 2 dice if possible in accordance with rules Need to fix move evaluating algorithm
+Need to fix move generator that calculates all possible moves for the computer Need to fix move generator/compGenMoves() to avoid infinite loop on doubles - not an infinite loop but a recursion overflow.
+Fixed by pruning repititve states so that there is not an explosion of recursive calls when evaluating a double.
+Have to make sure that the "best" move always uses 2 dice if possible in accordance with rules
+  - possibly reasserting itself in above error